mariatsji/nix-talk/talk.md

 - does not alter your system (only your nix-store)
 - you can have every version of python available without conflicts
 - efficient caching
+- easily override e.g. gcc with an unmerged PR

 ---